Gabrielafolabi/DEVOPS-PROJECT/LAMP STACK  IMPLEMENTATION.md

 check this link to set up your AWS account [How to set up AWS account](https://www.youtube.com/watch?v=xxKuB9kJoYM&list=PLtPuNR8I4TvkwU7Zu0l0G_uwtSUXLckvh&index=6)

 Also check here on [how to launch EC2 instance](https://www.youtube.com/watch?v=xxKuB9kJoYM&list=PLtPuNR8I4TvkwU7Zu0l0G_uwtSUXLckvh&index=7)
+In the process of launching your EC2, please save your PEM file securely and do not share with anyone.
+You will not be able to connect to your server again, if you lose it.

+PEM file , is a private key you downloaded from while provisioning the server.
+It is a PEM file format.
+We are going to use this key to connect to the EC2 instance via ssh.
+You use a terminal tool, it can be WSL for windows, on macbook terminal is already installed by default...
+I will be using gitBash on windows, which i installed already.

+Then on your terminal change directory to the directory where the PEM file is downloaded. usually in the download folder for me.

+cd /Downloads

+then,
+ssh -i <private-key-name>.pem ubuntu@<Public-IP-address>